July 31st, 2013

 In a large bowl put in the butter, sugar, vanilla and milk and beat until smooth and creamy.

-In another bowl, assemble all the dry ingredients, the oats, flour, cinnamon powder and baking powder and mix well.
+In another bowl, assemble all the dry ingredients, the oats, flour, cinnamon powder and baking soda and mix well.

 Mix in the dry ingredients into the butter mixture and knead briefly until the cookie dough comes together.